tryton/tryton/doc/index.rst

 The product module uses the section `product` to retrieve some parameters:

-- `price_decimal`: defines the number of decimal with which the unit prices are stored.
+- `price_decimal`: defines the number of decimal digits with which the unit prices are stored.
 The default value is `4`.

+- `uom_conversion_decimal`: defines the number of decimal digits with which the conversion rates and factors of UoM are stored.
+The default value is `12`.

 .. warning::
-    It can not be lowered once a database is created.
+    They can not be lowered once a database is created.
 ..